Ascending aortic aneurysms are the most common subtype of thoracic aortic aneurysms and may be true or false injuries.

 - descending aorta

-MRI may be preferred over CT for long-term follow-up, especially in younger patients in view of minimising radiation exposure.
+MRI may be preferred over CT for long-term follow-up, especially in younger patients in view of minimizing radiation exposure.

 Treatment and prognosis